verobla/Shouting-Big-Data/README.md

 `pig time.pig`			if you want to test on a small part of the data (PigTable)

-`pig timeWhole.pig `		if you want to test on the whole table of shouts
+`pig timeWhole.pig`		if you want to test on the whole table of shouts

+`pig timeWholeIncludedNonShouting.pig`		if you want to test on the whole table without filtered data

+`pig mean.pig`		calculate the average mean of total set of data

 ---------------